-There are three aid stations spaced from 5.2 to 7.4 miles apart: Hawai'i Nature Center (hereafter "Nature Center"), Paradise Park, and Nu'uanu.
+There are three aid stations spaced from 5.2 to 7.4 miles apart: Makiki (located at the Hawai'i Nature Center), Mānoa (located at Paradise Park), and Nu'uanu.
 All aid stations will be stocked with bottled water, an electrolyte drink, and carbonated beverages.
 Hot and cold food will be available, with vegetarian options in each category.
 Food items will include the traditional fare that is provided at most 100-mile runs, as well as a local variation of the standard theme.
 Runners will be responsible for their own gels, energy bars, electrolyte supplements, medications (e.g., anti-inflammatory products), personal hygiene products (e.g., sunscreen, lip balm), and typical first-aid items (e.g., bandages, blister treatment).
 Those with strict dietary requirements or special medical conditions are advised to pack needed items in personal drop bags.